IsaacHog/portfolio/README.md

 **Note**: Many of the techniques and strategies demonstrated here remain effective in 2025, reflecting their adaptability and resilience.

 ## Project List
-1. **Card Screen**: A project for scraping odds (specifically bookings in the top 5 soccer leagues) from different sportsbooks.
+1. **Odds Screen**: A project for scraping odds (specifically bookings in the top 5 soccer leagues) from different sportsbooks.
 Finalized December 2023.